How an online search for abortion pills landed this woman in jail

 At around 7 p.m. on April 27, 2017, Latice Fisher, a black mother of three, had an upset stomach at her home in Starksville, Mississippi.
 She went to the bathroom to have a bowel movement, she thought.
-Instead, she reportedly gave birth to what her lawyers say was a stillborn.
+Instead, she reportedly gave birth to what her lawyers say was a stillborn baby.

 After midnight, her husband called 911.
 EMTs rushed to Fisher’s home to find a blue and unresponsive fetus in the toilet, covered in feces and blood.
 The child was eventually pronounced dead at OCH Regional Medical Center.